ucsb-cs148-s21/1pm-t6-ucsb-poll/docs/DEPLOY.md

     Create a heroku deployment and link it to your repo.
     Create an Auth0 account if you don't already have one.\
     Set up an Auth0 tenant for this webapp.
     This process can be pretty difficult unfortunately.
-There are detailed instructions [here] (https://github.com/ucsb-cs148-s21/1pm-t6-ucsb-poll/blob/main/docs/AUTH0SETUP.md).
+There are detailed instructions [here](https://github.com/ucsb-cs148-s21/1pm-t6-ucsb-poll/blob/main/docs/AUTH0SETUP.md).

 <!-- TODO: Summarize main Instructions from cs156? -->
 - **Set up app with Auth0 credentials**\